p4ali/Notes/coursera/proglang.md

 3 ways to create a compound type:
 * "Each-of" : A compound type t describes values that contain each of value of type t1,t2,... and tn. e.g. Records, tuples.
 * "One-of": A compuond type t describes values that contain a value of one of the types t1,t2,... or tn. e.g. *int option* is a simple example: A value of this type either contains an int or it does not.
 Java enumerator.
+(You can retrieve option value by **valOf**, though the better way is to use case expression)
 * "Self-reference": A compund type t may refer to itself in its definition in order to describe recusive data structure  like list and tree.

 ### Datatype bindings